 This, coupled with the fact that its the GSS of worship, is why you may notice your Muslim friends who drink, stop drinking.
 Those who can rival a pirate with his swearing and cursing, bite his tongue in this month.
 And others turn down invitations for movies, parties and other general entertainment.

 It’s because we realise what we’re capable of.
 We spend 11 months of the year trying so hard to be better people and it’s usually a great struggle.
-Yet in Ramadan, things get easier and we focus more on our spirituality and realise what we’re capable of.
+Yet in Ramadan, things get easier and we focus more on our spirituality and realise that “hey, I can be a better person!”.
 And that makes us mighty pleased and hopeful.

 3) Great sense of community

 Living in a fast-paced city like Singapore and with an increasingly individualistic system of living, it gets difficult to feel a sense of community sometimes.
 Ramadan reverses that.
 Makciks all over insist that their children come home to break their fast together, if not everyday, at least once a week.

 This sense of community is most beautifully manifested during the special night prayer that’s only done in Ramadan.
 It is called the Tarawih prayer (tarawih literally comes from the word rest, or refers to the period of rest in between 4 cycles of the prayer).
 Mosques all over Singapore which are usually only packed for Friday prayers, are generally packed every single night in Ramadan for these prayers and not just men too.
 Women, children and the elderly all make their way to the mosques to perform this voluntary prayer together.
 And it’s an amazingly happy sight.